--listen_ip: P2P listens for IP, to set 0.0.0.0 by default. -listen_port: Node P2P listening port. -node.: All nodes IP:port which need to be connected to node.

-• enable_compress: Enable network compression configuration option.
+- listen_ip: P2P listens for IP, to set 0.0.0.0 by default. - listen_port: Node P2P listening port. - node.: All nodes' IP:Port or DomainName:Port which need to be connected to node.
+This option supports domain names, but suggests users who need to use it manually compile source code. - enable_compress: Enable network compression configuration option.
 Configuring to true, indicates that network compression is enabled.
 Configuring to false, indicates that network compression is disabled.
 For details on network compression, please refer to [here](../design/features/network_compress .md).